 “Our commitment to our firefighters and other first responders is part of our culture and history at MAGLITE® and we will never waiver from it,” said Anthony Maglica, Founder and CEO of Mag Instrument, Inc. “This is why we are committed to supporting this program and the National Fallen Firefighters Foundation.
 I am very happy to honor these true heroes with this award and a donation to the National Fallen Firefighters Foundation in their name which will be permanently displayed on a brick at the National Fallen Firefighters Walk of Honor®.

-- National Fallen Firefighters Foundation and MAGLITE® Honor the Harrisonburg Fire Department for Innovative Safety Program
+- National Fallen Firefighters Foundation and MAGLITE® Honor Durham Fire Department and Chief Robert Zoldos with the Firefighter Hero Award

 - Chief Dave Moore Receives the Firefighter Hero Award